 Let’s get one thing straight, the internet that you and I are constantly hooked to is no longer safe so you need to buy best VPN in 2020.
 Online security breaches, identity theft, and targeted marketing were virtually unheard of a few years back.

 However, nowadays everyone wants a piece of the pie, even if it means violating someone’s privacy.
 Hackers want to steal your precious data and companies want to shove their products in your face.

 Even with the intervention of the GDPR, we are being constantly monitored.
 We are the product.
 Without our data, giant corporations or malicious hackers don’t have a reason to exist.

 This is exactly the reason why anonymity tools like Virtual Private Networks (VPN) are booming nowadays.
 The VPN industry has grown rapidly over the years and now there are over 300 different registered VPN providers online.

 Ironically all of them claim to offer the best of the best in encryption, privacy, and applications so on and so forth.

 However, in my experience reviewing VPNs, I’ve always come across companies falsifying their claims.

-To suggest you guys only the best VPN services in the industry, I’ve rigorously tested industry’s top 20 providers and shortlisted only 4.
+To suggest you guys only the best VPN services in the industry, I’ve rigorously tested the industry’s top 20 providers and shortlisted only 4.
 In this blog, I’m going to tell you all about them.

 Do You Really Need to buy Best VPN?